 If you are 21 (or over) it is not usually sufficient to apply with only GCSEs.
 Applications from mature students must show evidence of study at a higher level than GCSE or considerable relevant work experience.

 An apprenticeship or vocational learning means you would be working for an employer, earning a wage, and studying for a qualification (often an NVQ or City and Guilds) at the same time.
 You could be linked to University college, IOM or a specialist training provider to make sure you get all of your work done for your qualification.
 Combining practical work experience and training, apprenticeships will enable you to qualify in a wide variety of areas - engineering, construction, catering, hairdressing, information technology, childcare to list a few.
 This practical way of learning is very popular - ‘get paid as you train’.
 Some people prefer this option to continuing in education on a full time basis but it is a big commitment and not a decision which can be taken lightly.
-For more details visit apprenticeships or talk to a Careers Adviser at one of our summer signposts hotspots and get some advice.
+For more details visit apprenticeships or contact a Careers Adviser and get some advice.

 The job market on the Isle of Man is uncertain at the moment, although not possible to predict, you may find it more difficult to find a job after you leave sixth form.
 It may be wise to keep your options open through applying for higher level qualifications at UCM – you can always cancel if you change your mind, when you receive your results.
 Start looking at the job market and the type of vacancies that are being advertised, the qualifications, skills and experience employers are currently looking for.
 You may notice that employers can often advertise for positions that require certain types of qualifications, experience and specialist skills.
 You may be successful in gaining a job in the short term but you do need to consider the long term implications of this.